Compute Commands

 Examples

-Shows the job's state (running, completed, failed), GPU type, duration, and exit code.
+Shows the job's state (running, completed, failed), instance type, duration, and exit code.

 outpost jobs logs